Microdistillery: Movement

 The modern microdistilling movement grew out of the beer microbrewing trend, which originated in the United Kingdom in the 1970s and quickly spread throughout the United States in the following decades.
 While still in its infancy, the popularity of microdistilling and microdistilled spirits is expanding consistently, with many microbreweries and small wineries establishing distilleries within the scope of their brewing or winemaking operations.
 Other microdistilleries are farm-based.
 Anchor Brewing Company, Ballast Point Brewing Company, and Dogfish Head are examples of American craft breweries that have begun expanding into microdistillation.
 Leopold Bros. is an example of a microdistiller that began as a microbrewery, and now operates as a distillery alone.

 Some of the newer microdistilleries produce only spirits.
 Plain and seasonally-flavored vodkas are popular products.
-As with the emergence of microbrewing, California and Oregon have experienced the highest number of microdistillery openings.
+As with the emergence of microbreweries, California and Oregon have experienced the highest number of microdistillery openings.
 Significant recent growth has also occurred in the Midwest.
 Microdistilleries for gin and vodka have also now started to re-emerge in London, England, after being restricted and effectively banned for over a hundred years due to UK government restrictions on still sizes, which have now been partially relaxed.
 There are now five licensed distilleries in London: Beefeater, and Thames Distillers, and four microdistilleries: the City of London Distillery, The London Distillery Company, Sacred Microdistillery and Sipsmith.
 At the same time, European micro-distilleries have been a key element in the absinthe renaissance in several countries, including Switzerland.

 South Africa has experienced relatively big growth in microdistilleries and produces mainly pot-distilled brandies, fruit brandies, fruit-based eau de vie (locally called mampoer), husk-based spirits (like Italian Grappa), and a wide range of liqueurs and flavoured vodkas.
 Distillique is one of the few training academies worldwide which provides craft and microdistiller training courses on a regular monthly basis for microdistillers.
-South African microdistillers include the Jorgensen's Distillery, Dalla Cia Distillery, Nyati JJJ Distillery, Schoemanati Distillery, Tanagra Distillery and Wilderer Distillery.
+South African microdistillers include Jorgensen's Distillery, Dalla Cia Distillery, Nyati JJJ Distillery, Schoemanati Distillery, Tanagra Distillery and Wilderer Distillery.

-In the 1990s the liquor industry established the notion of super premium spirits offering a higher-quality (and usually more elaborately packaged) product at a higher price.
+In the 1990s, the liquor industry established the notion of super premium spirits offering a higher-quality (and usually more elaborately packaged) product at a higher price.
 The higher prices created an opportunity for small distilleries to profitably produce niche brands of exotic spirits.
 The early 21st Century saw the creation of hundreds of such distilleries producing products that were designed and marketed in a way that resembled celebrated restaurants more than alcoholic spirits marketing.
 The growth of craft distilleries and breweries was partly driven by consumer interest in greater variety, perceived quality, and support for locally owned businesses.

 According to the American Distilling Institute, there were 50 microdistilleries operating in the United States in 2005, but by 2012 this number had increased to 250.
 Numerous competitions and publications were formed to support the burgeoning sub-culture of spirits.
 By 2019, there were over 2,000 microdistilleries in the United States, and the market share of craft spirits was steadily growing.